Welcome to Lime Class

 The Learning Line helps us the children to evaluate their own progress in lessons.
-Our line shows the journey of Winne the Pooh and friends, the children helped to design our learning line and use it in all areas of the curriculum.
+Our line shows the journey of Orion and the Dark, the children helped to design our learning line and use it in all areas of the curriculum.
 It follows the process of: Plan, Understand, Passion, Act, Evaluate, Embed.

-Homework is explained on the newsletter each week.
-It will be handed out on a Friday and must be returned to school the following Wednesday.
+Homework will be handed out on a Friday and must be returned to school the following Wednesday.
 Homework will include: English, Maths, Spelling, Times Tables and a piece of ‘Talk’ homework which will link to our worship theme.